ehovers10/dci/_parts/did/pragmatics-plurals-partitions.md

 If the line of inquiry proposed by the initiation is not accepted, then the conversation derails, and the sandbox is tossed out.
 But assuming the proposal is picked up by the initiator's interlocutors, there are two avenues for continuing the dialogue:

 The presupposition is accommodated, in which case the completion accepts the proposed restriction of the common ground.
-The worlds that do not represent the set of individuals satisfying the subject as included in the positive partition cell determined by the predicatecloses the sandbox and merges the result into the information state.
+The worlds that do not represent the set of individuals satisfying the subject as included in the positive partition cell determined by the predicate are tossed out.
+The implicit acceptance of accommodation closes the sandbox and merges the result into the information state.

 The presupposition is rejected (while the line of inquiry is still accepted).
 At this point, an interlocutor has an opportunity to correct the utterance by offering an alternative saturation of the propositional radical.